 Animal Farm Petting Zoo and Park – Manorville

-Most of the animals here can fed by hand, including Clyde the camel.
-In addition, you have the chance to get up close and personal with monkeys, wallabies, and large-shell tortoises.
-Make sure to stop by the baby barn, take a ride on the safari train, and enjoy the pony ride that is included with every ticket.
+Most of the animals here can be fed by hand, including Clyde the camel.
+In addition, get up close and personal with monkeys, wallabies, and large-shell tortoises.
+Make sure to stop by the baby barn, take a ride on the safari train, and enjoy the pony ride included with every ticket.
 Opening day has been set for Friday, April 15 and the season runs through November.
 Check its Facebook page for current hours.

 Hallockville Museum Farm – Riverhead

 Explore this original farmstead to learn what farming life was like 250 years ago.
-The 19 buildings tell the story of farming families and agriculture on Long Island.
-Visitors can experience cooking in the historic kitchen or even grinding corn to feed the resident animals.
+Visitors to the 19-building facility can experience cooking in the historic kitchen or even grinding corn to feed the resident animals.
 In addition, kids can interact with cows and chickens to learn about their importance to the farm.
-Buildings entry is by guided tour only.
+Building entry is by guided tour only.
 Check the website for tour availability.
 The 2022 season runs from May through October.

-Kids can interact with (and feed) the goats at Mattituck's popular Harbes Farm.
+Kids can interact with (and feed) the goats at Mattituck's popular Harbes Family Farm.

 Harbes Family Farm and Vineyard – Mattituck